Schleicher County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with valid license): You or someone you authorize to pick up the vehicle must have a valid driver's license.
+• Valid Driver's License (or someone with valid license): You, or the person authorized to pick up the vehicle, must present a valid driver's license.

-• Vehicle registration: Proof of ownership is required.
+• Vehicle Registration or Title: Proof of ownership is required.
+This can be the vehicle's registration or the title.

 If You Don't Have a Valid License

-If your license is suspended or you don't have a valid license, you can still retrieve your vehicle through someone else:
+If your license is suspended or you don't have a valid license, you can still retrieve your vehicle by authorizing someone else to pick it up:

-• Have someone else pick it up: Designate a licensed driver to pick up the vehicle on your behalf.
+• Have Someone Else Pick It Up: Designate a licensed driver, such as a friend or family member, to retrieve the vehicle on your behalf.

-• They need: Their valid driver's license, written authorization from you (a simple note stating you authorize them to pick up the vehicle), and the vehicle's title or registration.
+• They Need: Their valid driver's license, a signed authorization letter from you stating that you authorize them to pick up the vehicle, and the vehicle's title or registration.

 Understanding the costs involved is critical to planning your retrieval strategy.

-IMPORTANT: Fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day.
 Retrieving your car as soon as possible is crucial to minimize expenses.
 Every day counts!

 Timeline